 We don’t need pundits to tell us the weather is bad after a month of rain and flooding in Batticaloa, and that it’s going to get worse every year, according to reports from the UN Climate Change Conference (COP 21) in Paris unless we do something about it.
 Very reassuring that the landmark goal of net-zero emissions agreed upon by two hundred participating nations means we’re finally starting to take serious steps in the right direction.
 Also a big relief that no one there claimed ISIS is unquestionably responsible for the world’s meteorological malaise since only they have technological sophistication sufficient to arrange events of such apocalyptic magnitude.
 But be not discouraged, drones will continue to fly, especially if ‘the Donald’ assumes power in the Washington.
 No, not Donald Duck.
-Sorry to disappoint you.
+Unfortunately.
 Donald Trump!

 He’ll not only fix the weather when elected but also the faltering world economy.
 Essential commodities get more expensive with poor people falling deeper in the hole while Donald’s gang – special interest groups, insiders and scammers – run away with the show.
 The rest of us stew in our juices waiting for the worst to happen while naively hoping for the best, maybe even a rainbow at the end of the road.